-All recommended textbooks are usually available in Blackwell's Bookshop.
+All recommended textbooks are usually available in Blackwell's Bookshop located in the Student's Union.
 If you cannot find the book you want ask the staff there.
 Books required that are out of stock will be ordered immediately on request.
 Particular advice on books and other reference materials should be given at the start of each module or in the module handbook.
 Blackwell's also have an online shop and you can use your Student Experience Bursary to purchase books either in store or online.